JaeLee18/JaeLee18_old.github.io/_posts/2015-06-27-meat_freshness.md

 # Intro
-We can get a freshness of meat with a mobile application instead of sending a meat to a labatory.
+* We can get a freshness of meat with a mobile application instead of sending a meat to a labatory.
+* Getting the result from the labatory is really expensive.. :(

 # Images
 <img src="/img/meat_1.JPG" width="50%" height="30%" title="Summary" alt="Summary"/>